Lax comma categories of ordered sets: Descent

+A morphism $p\colon E\to B$ in a category $\Cc$ with pullbacks is said to be of \emph{effective descent} if the change-of-base functor $p^*\colon \Cc/B\to \Cc/E$ is monadic.
+The study of effective descent morphisms in (topological) categories has a long history, with several notable contributions such as \cite{JT91, RT, JS, CH02, JST}.

+The characterization of effective descent morphisms in $\Ord$ was established in \cite{JS}.
+This characterization naturally extends to the comma categories, where a morphism $f$ in the comma category $\Ord/X$ is of effective descent if and only if its underlying morphism in $\Ord$ is of effective descent.
+This is due to the natural isomorphism between $\Ord/X/(Y,a)$ and $\Ord/Y$.
+However, this simplification does not apply to lax comma ordered categories.

-This is not the case for $\Ord//X$ as we show next.
-We will investigate effective descent morphisms in $\Ord//X$, showing in particular that being effective for descent in $\Ord$ is necessary but not sufficient for a morphism to be effective for descent in $\Ord//X$.
+Therefore, in this section, we will focus on the study of effective descent morphisms in $\Ord//X$.
+In particular we will show that being effective for descent in $\Ord$ is necessary but not sufficient for a morphism to be effective for descent in $\Ord//X$.

-\emph{Throughout we assume that $X$, as a category, is complete and cartesian closed (i.e., $X$ is a complete Heyting algebra).}

-We start by characterizing (stable) regular epimorphisms in $\Ord//X$.
+We start by characterizing (pullback stable) regular epimorphisms in $\Ord//X$.

 \begin{lemma} For a morphism $f\colon(Y,a)\to(Z,b)$ in $\Ord//X$, the following conditions are equivalent: \begin{tfae} \item $f$ is a regular epimorphism in $\Ord//X$; \item $f$ is a regular epimorphism in $\Ord$ and